-With $i = 1, \dots, N$ and $t = 1, \dots, T_i$ .
-N denotes the number of banks and l is the number of lags. $L{ii}$ is the amount of loans by bank i in year t to private non-banks. $r_i$ is the inter-bank rate, $\Delta \ln(GDP_t)$ is the growth rate of real GDP, and $\pi$ , the inflation rate.
-The bank specific characteristics are denoted by $x{it}$ .
-On the assumption of the homogenous reaction of loan demand across banks, this model also incorporates fixed effects across banks, as denoted by the bank specific intercept, $a{ii}$ .
-Then, under the assumption that the demand addressed to each bank is homogenous with respect to its interest rate elasticity, the $g{1i}$ interaction coefficients can be interpreted as reflection of the heterogeneity of loan supply responses across banks (Loupias et. al, 2001).
+With i = 1, ..., N and $t = 1, ..., T_i$.
+N denotes the number of banks and l is the number of lags.
+L{it} is the amount of loans by bank i in year t to private non-banks. r_t is the inter-bank rate, $\Delta \ln(GDP_t)$ is the growth rate of real GDP, and π , the inflation rate.
+The bank specific characteristics are denoted by x{it} .
+On the assumption of the homogenous reaction of loan demand across banks, this model also incorporates fixed effects across banks, as denoted by the bank specific intercept, a{it} .
+Then, under the assumption that the demand addressed to each bank is homogenous with respect to its interest rate elasticity, the g{1j} interaction coefficients can be interpreted as reflection of the heterogeneity of loan supply responses across banks (Loupias et al, 2001).
 As an indicator of the monetary policy shocks, changes in interbank rate are used to capture the effect of monetary policy on bank lending.
-It is observed from the literature that a small, less liquid or less capitalized bank reacts more strongly to the monetary policy change than a bank with a high value of the respective bank characteristics.
-10 Hence, $g{1i}$ is expected to be positive.
+It is observed from the literature that a small, less liquid or less capitalized bank reacts more strongly to the monetary policy change than a bank with a high value of the respective bank characteristics.11 Hence, g{1j} is expected to be positive.
 With the availability of only annual data on macroeconomic variables, the time unit of analysis in the study is a year and, thus, the maximum lag (l) used in model estimation is two.
 This choice of lag (l) may be consistent with the fact that monetary policy shocks propagate up to two years.
 The sign for the coefficients of the real GDP and inflation is assumed positive.

 Interaction of bank characteristics with the control variables allows banks with different values of the bank characteristics to respond differently to business cycles.
 It also permits the bank characteristics to have a different impact on banks in each phase of the business cycle.
-Coefficients associated with the variable, $x{it}\Delta r{t-i}$ which indicates the interaction term with monetary policy measures, describe how responses differ according to bank characteristics.
+Coefficients associated with the variable, $x{it}\Delta r{t-j}$ which indicates the interaction term with monetary policy measures, describe how responses differ according to bank characteristics.
 These cross-terms allow for testing the asymmetric effects of monetary policy on individual banks.
 The test for the bank lending channel amounts to checking whether the coefficients of interaction terms are statistically significant or not.
 If so, the lending channel could be considered as operative.
-If, in addition, the coefficients on these cross terms are positive and statistically significant while the coefficient associated to $\Delta r{t-j}$ is negative, then the lending channel is at work.
+If, in addition, the coefficients on these cross terms are positive and statistically significant while the coefficient associated to Δr{t-j} is negative, then the lending channel is at work.